Ford Focus Review & Prices

 Practicality

-From the driver’s seat the Ford Focus is clearly well-thought-out, feeling pretty spacious even for taller drivers, thanks in part to the excellent driving position, while all of the controls fall easily to hand.
+From the driver’s seat the Ford Focus is clearly well-thought-out, feeling pretty spacious even for taller drivers, thanks in part to the excellent driving position, and everything’s logically laid out, even if we miss some of the buttons of the previous version.
 Although the trim is dark it doesn’t feel claustrophobic up front, with good space to rest your clutch foot on longer stints.

 The centre armrest lifts to reveal a deep space for items you perhaps use less often, while a shallow tray can be placed on top to keep smaller items you don’t want to lose.
 Ahead of this is the cup holder tray, which can hold two bottles of varying sizes thanks to the clever adjustable arms.
 This can also be covered to keep smaller items out of sight if required.